furimako/node-cms/static/contents-en/world/ideal-way-to-live-life.md

 Then, ask yourself following two questions:

-**Question #1: Suppose you have power to improve your ability to a level you can outperform everybody else in the world.
+**Question #1: Suppose you have power to make the abilities of everyone else in the world inferior to yours.
 Would you use the power?**

 **Question #2: Suppose you can choose from environments where everyone else underperforms you, and where everyone else outperforms you.
 Which one would you like to live in?**